Moving house is stressful! Even more so when the move is to another country.

 Intergate Emigration can help you

 Our immigration advisers are all licensed to conduct immigration assessments and registered with the New Zealand Immigration Advisor Authority.
+Apart from assessing your eligibility, our team also guide and support you throughout your visa application.

 What you can expect from working as an electrician in New Zealand